KhoaDuong2005/Federated-Anatomy-Prediction/elton/README.md

-# Elton: A Flower / PyTorch app
+# elton: A Flower / PyTorch app

 ## Install dependencies and project